top of page

 • The right lung is slightly larger and has three lobes, while the left lung has two lobes to accommodate the heart's position.

-• The right lung is divided into three lobes: the superior, middle, and inferior lobes, separated by the horizontal and oblique fissures.
+• Right Lung: Divided into three lobes – superior, middle, and inferior – separated by the horizontal and oblique fissures.

-• The left lung has two lobes: the superior and inferior lobes, separated by the oblique fissure.
+• Left Lung: Divided into two lobes – superior and inferior – separated by the oblique fissure.

-• Each lung is encased in a protective double-layered membrane called the pleura.
+• The lungs are encased in a double-layered membrane called the pleura:

 • The medial surface of each lung has an opening called the hilum, through which the bronchi, blood vessels, lymphatic vessels, and nerves enter and exit the lung.